duncanpierce/vector/README-DESIGN.md

 * Parallel LoadCorresponding
   * Loads each Bunch in parallel, stopping when the shortest one is full or the first Reader is empty
 * `Truncate` a vector to get a smaller size (ie. split and discard)

+## Advantages

+* Works with Go's type system to reduce the size of the API and the number of types

 ## Disadvantages